Sunshine 60: Construction

 Sunshine 60's foundation is made of reinforced concrete.
 The lower segment of the building is also reinforced concrete with a steel skeleton.
 The upper tower is a steel skeleton with "slitted shear walls".
 These unique walls were inserted between columns in the core, allowing the walls to conform to deformations in the steel frame caused by earthquakes and wind shear helping to assure structural integrity.
 A rigid framing structural system creates the frame.
 Mechanical equipment is located directly above the core of the structure on its rooftop.

 Sunshine 60 was erected over the site of the destroyed Sugamo Prison, famously used to hold senior Japanese war criminals during the occupation.
-On December 23, 1948, seven high-ranking, convicted war criminals (including former Prime Minister Hideki Tojo) were hanged at the prison.
+On December 23, 1948, seven high-ranking, convicted war criminals (including former Prime Minister Hideki Tojo and former civilian Prime Minister Kōki Hirota) were hanged at the prison.
 It was also the site of the hanging of Soviet spy Richard Sorge during the war.
 In popular modern lore, the area is rumored to be haunted.